Skip to content

 Game Warden Pipelines and Tooling

 Game Warden tooling includes GitLab, which is a DevSecOps platform used to store code, track issues, and develop and deploy Continuous Integration and Continuous Delivery (CI/CD) pipelines.
 These pipelines, sets of automated tasks, move your applications through Game Warden's scanning, hardening, and deployment processes.
-Within these pipelines, the Game Warden team uses Anchore Enterprise and Prisma Cloud to perform primary image security scans which produce a manifest of Common Vulnerabilities and Exposures (CVEs).
+Within these pipelines, the Game Warden team uses Anchore Enterprise and Trivy to perform primary image security scans which produce a manifest of Common Vulnerabilities and Exposures (CVEs).
 As the name implies, this report identifies application image issues that require your attention.
 You can view and address CVEs in Scan Lab, accessible via App Central.

 You must review software vulnerabilities to improve application security and protect sensitive government data.